RBI Governor Shaktikanta Das gets 3-year extension | Business

 - India

-The government has extended the term of Reserve Bank of India Governor Shaktikanta Das by another three years up to December 2024, according to an official order.
+The government has extended the term of Reserve Bank of India (RBI) Governor Shaktikanta Das by three years -- a tenure that will make him the second longest serving head of the central bank.

-Das was appointed the RBI's 25th governor on December 11, 2018 for a period of three years after the abrupt resignation of his predecessor Urjit Patel.
+Das was appointed as RBI's 25th governor on December 11, 2018, for a period of three years after the surprise resignation of his predecessor Urjit Patel.

-An official order dated October 28, said that the government has reappointed Das as the Governor of the central bank for a period of three years beyond December 10, 2021.
+An official order dated October 28 said the government has reappointed Das as the governor of the central bank for a period of three years beyond December 10, 2021, that is till December 2024.

+The extension is longer than the norm of a two-year term in the last two decades.

+Das' re-appointment will ensure continuity at a critical juncture for the economy that is emerging out of the devastation caused by the COVID-19 pandemic.

+Raghuram Rajan -- the first governor under the Modi government -- demitted office after completing his first three-year tenure.
+His successor and Das' predecessor Urjit Patel was in office for 2 years and 98 days.

+Under Das, the central bank cut key interest rates to record lows, infused massive liquidity into the banking system to shore up the pandemic-hit economy, and oversaw the quick rescue of troubled lenders.

-The decision was taken by the Appointments Committee of the Cabinet headed by Prime Minister Narendra Modi.
+The decision to give him an extension was taken by the Appointments Committee of the Cabinet headed by Prime Minister Narendra Modi.

-With the extension, the former IAS officer of Tamil Nadu cadre will head the RBI till December, 2024.

-He is the first RBI Governor to get extension after the BJP-led government came to power in 2014.
-Raghuram Rajan was denied extension in 2016, while Urjit Patel quit before completion of his three-year term.

-Das, 1980 batch officer, played an important role in steering the economy during the COVID-19 period.
+Das, a 1980-batch IAS officer, played an important role in steering the economy during the COVID-19 period.
 Under his leadership, RBI announced more than 100 measures to maintain financial stability and push growth during the unprecedented crisis.

 To steer the economy out of the woods, triggered by a once-in-a-century pandemic, he took both conventional and unconventional measures.

-The Monetary Policy Committee (MPC) headed by him brought down the benchmark interest rate to record low of 4 per cent last year in May, and since then it has maintained an accommodative stance to support the economy.
-The government's largest ever borrowing of Rs 12.60 lakh crore was also conducted smoothly.
+The Monetary Policy Committee (MPC) headed by him brought down the benchmark interest rate to a record low of 4 per cent last year in May, and since then has maintained an accommodative stance to support growth.
+The government's largest-ever borrowing of Rs 12.60 lakh crore was also conducted smoothly.

-In his earlier stint as Economic Affairs Secretary from 2015 to 2017, Das worked closely with the central bank and oversaw demonetisation of high-value notes in late 2016.
+In his earlier stint as the Economic Affairs Secretary from 2015 to 2017, Das worked closely with the central bank and oversaw the demonetisation of high-value notes in late 2016.

 After his retirement, he was named India's G-20 sherpa and was also appointed as a member of the 15th Finance Commission.